wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Option

 A pricing category that business owners define when setting up [varied pricing](#varied-pricing) for a service.
-For example, staff member, customer age, appointment time, or equipment type.
+For example, options can include staff member, customer age, appointment time, or equipment type.
 Each option contains a list of predefined [choices](#choice) that customers can select from.

 ## Order